PushOCCRP/Push-AWS-Launcher/README.md

 ## Setup
 The point of this is to make life much easier, since the AWS console is confusing, at best.

-There are two steps for this part of the process.
+There are three steps for this part of the process.

 1. Create AWS security credentials
 2. Make sure your dependencies are up to date